Node Classification Meets Link Prediction on Knowledge Graphs: Summary, Discussions, and Outlook

 \section{Summary, Discussions, and Outlook}

 We studied (i) transductive node classification over \emph{incomplete graphs} and (ii) link prediction over graphs with \emph{node features}, unifying node classification and link prediction.
-We proposed an extension to BoxE~\cite{BoxE-NeurIPS20}, called \modelname, and showed that this model performs very strongly when compared with the respective state-of-the-art models on our newly developed dataset \datasetname.
+We proposed a new framework, \framework, and dataset, \datasetname, and conducted an extensive benchmarking study.

-Our findings suggest that GNNs perform strongly on the complete dataset \datasetname, but their performance degrades quickly as the dataset becomes incomplete.
-This change not only highlights the importance of joint link prediction to tackle incompleteness, but also raises a more general question about the best assumptions when solving problems over graphs.
-Specifically, GNNs only aggregate information between known neighbors (i.e., existing edges of the input graph), and hence implicitly adopt the \emph{closed world assumption (CWA)}~\cite{Reiter} over the edges.
-By contrast, \modelname adopts the \emph{open world assumption (OWA)}, and models the plausibility of every possible fact, regardless of its status in the dataset, and this allows it to be robust to incompleteness.
+Our findings highlight the importance of joint link prediction to tackle incompleteness, and raise a more general question about the best assumptions when solving problems over graphs.
+Specifically, GNNs only aggregate information between known neighbors, and hence implicitly adopt the \emph{closed world assumption (CWA)}~\cite{Reiter}.
+By contrast, \framework models adopt, and benefit from, the \emph{open world assumption (OWA)}.
 This is a very fundamental difference that motivates exploring different approaches more conceptually connected with embedding techniques, such as node2vec \cite{GroverL16} and metapath2vec \cite{DongCS17}, and proposing new, targeted, benchmarks within graph representation learning.

-All of our results naturally apply to higher-arity knowledge bases, without any major modifications.
-This presents yet another contrast with GNNs which are harder to extend to higher-arity, multi-relational graphs \cite{YunJKKK19}. \modelname naturally scales to knowledge bases, but unfortunately no benchmark or dataset exists for empirical validation.
-Therefore, a key avenue for future research is to propose rich, high-quality knowledge base benchmarks, allowing the joint study of fact prediction across all arities based on KB structure and feature information.
+\datasetname provides real-world features, rich relational structure, and balanced, representative classes, and therefore is a strong benchmark not only for our studied tasks, but also for standard link prediction and node classification, and our results can also be used as baselines for these tasks.
+Looking forward, we hope that this work motivates further research proposing rich, high-quality, knowledge base benchmarks, allowing the joint study of fact prediction across all arities based on KB structure and feature information.

-Finally, our techniques naturally apply to other transductive tasks, but, unlike GNNs, do not apply in the inductive setting in their current form, because of their reliance on embedding vectors, which is another interesting direction for future work.